KaylaFriskin1/ST10511154_PROG5121_Part1/README.md

   ---

   ## Project Information
   The focus is on creating and registration for my chat application part 1.The system allows users to create an account by entering a username,password and a cell phone number.
 My program then checks if all the details are correct before allowing any user to register.

+### Login.Java
+Handles all validation logic for username,password, and a phone number.

+### Main.App.java

+Runs the program and allows testing of the Login.Java.

+### LoginTest.java

+Unit test to verify that all validation methods work correctly.

   ---